 In the setting of an uncomplicated, elective procedure to treat stable angina, the post-procedure waiting period is 1 week.
 The waiting period allows for a small threat caused by acute complications at the vascular access site.
 Drivers undergoing PCI in the setting of an acute myocardial infarction or unstable angina should be restricted from driving duties for the longer waiting period recommended for these conditions.

 Waiting Period

 Minimum — 1 week

-NOTE: If more than one waiting period applies (because of multiple cardiac conditions or other comorbid diseases), examine the driver for certification after the completion of the longest waiting period.

 Decision